Dart-for-Apps/flutter_hooks_web/README.md

 <img src="https://raw.githubusercontent.com/rrousselGit/flutter_hooks/master/flutter-hook.svg?sanitize=true" width="200">

-# Flutter Hooks (for WEB)

-> All resources are implemented by @rrousselGit.
-> All rights are reserved to @rrousselGit.
-> I just ported this package to flutter web.

 ## How to install WEB version (this repository)

 Add the following code to `pubspec.yaml` and then run `flutter pub get` or `flutter pub upgrade`